-Excavations from 2011 to 2016 have revealed Mycenaean settlement remains in the Northwest and Southwest quadrants.
-In the Southeast, the polygonal wall transitions into an entry ramp that was used throughout the 5th century BCE.
+Excavations from 2011 to 2017 have revealed Mycenaean settlement remains in the Northwest and Southwest quadrants.
+In the Southeast, the polygonal wall ends at the north bastion and transitions into a less substantial construction lining the entry ramp that was used throughout the 5th century BCE.

 This aerial photograph is a georectified photomosaic created through drone images made at the end of the 2016 season.

-Aerial photo of the Blue Stone Structure as revealed at the end of the 2016 season: four excavated graves are visible within the southern portion of the rectangular structure, and the full length of the structure’s eastern wall is measured at 17 meters.
+Aerial photo of the Blue Stone Structure as revealed at the end of the 2017 season: eight excavated graves are visible within the rectangular structure, and the full length of the structure’s eastern wall is measured at 17 meters.

 The burials of the Blue Stone Structure all date to the Late Helladic I period, or the “Shaft Grave Era.”
-The largest tomb excavated so far was marked by a rough stele, which is still standing in situ.
+The largest tomb excavated so far was marked by a rough stele – one of two that are still standing in situ.
 After the time of burial use, but still within the Late Helladic I period, the tombs were covered by stone platforms and a clay tumulus.